BlvckBytes/docs-component-markup/docs/expression_syntax.md

 | `l-me: input ** 2` | `l-me: 'abcabc'`          |
 | `l-me: input ** 5` | `l-me: 'abcabcabcabcabc'` |

-## Keywords
+## Literals

-Keywords are reserved names, not able to be used as variables, holding a static value:
+Literals are reserved names, not able to be used as variables, holding a static value:

 * Boolean value of 1, i.e. "yes": `l-me: true`
 * Boolean value of 0, i.e. "no": `l-me: false`